nichoth/nichoth/src/_posts/dev-diary-website-state.md

 ### Servers

+So let's say we do this with React.
 Now we have a compiled bundle of code that attaches the event listeners, and the HTML is created from JS, either on the server or in the client.
 This means our server needs to be *a lot smarter*.
 Not the server, necessarily, but the build process, at least, now depends on some very smart JS.

 That's the part I'm not crazy about.
 Now we are relying on very smart (aka brittle) JS to do what we used to do by hand &mdash; splitting bundles,